erik-nelson/erik-nelson/README.md

 🍺 a beer snob

-🥾 a LASHer (Long Ass Section Hiker)
+🥾 a LASHer

-♟️embarrassing myself by learning to play Chess
+♟️ learning to play Chess